ECEJunkies/multice/README.md

 Pushes an event to the queue, with whatever data you specify.
 Generally used for IPC.
 ### Module APIs
 #### library/print.lua
-These functions should be display device indepentent.
+These functions should be display device independent.
 ##### `print(...)`
 Displays its arguments on the display device as a string, with a newline.
 ##### `write(...)`